quiknode-labs/qn-guide-examples/sample-dapps/evm-token-factory/README.md

 3. Run tests using the `forge test` command.

-4. To deploy, run the command and input the proper variables:
+4. To deploy, run the `forge create` command below and input the proper RPC network and private key values:

 ```sh
 forge create --rpc-url QUICKNODE_HTTP_URL \